Dear reader of ADxS.org, please excuse the disruption.

 • Various generics

 One (only) pharmacy in Switzerland produces MPH drops.
-These are even easier to dose, so that an exact dosage setting is also possible for patients who require very low doses, such as young children.
-Ryffel reports on one application.2627
+These are even easier to dose, so that even people with ADHD who require very low doses, such as young children, can adjust the dosage precisely.
+Ryffel reports on one application.2728

 21.2.1.
 Half-day dosing